SabrinaFernandez4s/VBA-Challenge/README.md

 # VBA-Challenge

-Hi, it took me more than 16 hours to write this code.
-Please gib me gud grade :)
+Hi, it took me a lot of hours to write this code.

-Love, Sabrina <3
+There should be 3 different Subs in the VBA script, but they should run altogether once you play the first Sub.

-On a serious note, I took 3 screenshots of the results on the masterfile and there should be a separate file for my code.
+The bonus part theoretically should work, but I never got it to show up on my file.

-I didn't know what else to write here.
+Lastly, I've also included 3 separate screenshots of the results from the masterfile.
+They should all be correct :)